mc12 briefing note

 Members have historically differed on whether such non-violation cases are feasible in intellectual property.
 Some delegations consider non-violation complaints essential to maintaining the proper balance of rights and obligations also within the TRIPS Agreement by helping to ensure that legitimate obligations are not circumvented or avoided.
 Others believe there is no place for the application of non-violation complaints in intellectual property because of the nature of the TRIPS Agreement and the legal insecurity and curtailment of flexibilities that could ensue, and thus favour their complete ban in the TRIPS area.

-The draft decision on “TRIPS non-violation and situation complaints” for the Ministerial Conference says:
+The Ministerial Decision on “TRIPS non-violation and situation complaints” adopted at MC12 says: